coveo/source.coveo.com/_posts/2018-08-01-CoveoMap-building-a-custom-coveo-component.md

 ![Ranking Inspector]({{ site.baseurl }}/images/2018-08-01/RankingInspector.png)

 ### Coveo Search Box Query Syntax
 One of the Coveo JavaScript Search Framework feature, [Coveo Query Syntax](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=357), allows a user to experiment directly in the search box.
 Here is an example of the distance test conducted at the beginning of the project.
-This feature can be enabled by adding this snippet to the CoveoSearchBox component: `data-enable-query-syntax="true"`.
+This feature can be enabled by adding this snippet to the CoveoSearchbox component: `data-attribute-query-syntax="true"`.

 ![Ranking Inspector]({{ site.baseurl }}/images/2018-08-01/QuerySyntax.png)

 ## Go have fun with it
-The [code for the CoveoMap](https://github.com/davaucl/CoveoMap) has been documented thoroughly, you can have a look at it, fork it, have fun and explore more possibilities.
-Once you fork the open source project you will have to put in your own Google maps api key and a Cloud organisation key.
-We also made all the fake data available in the same project, you can try the Python-Pusher and use the same data as we did.
+The [code for the CoveoMap](https://github.com/davaucl/CoveoMap) has been documented thoroughly.
+You can have a look at it, fork it, have fun, and explore more possibilities.
+Once you fork the open source project you will have to put in your own Google maps API key and a Cloud organization key.
+We also made all the fake data available in the same project.
+You can try the Python-Pusher and use the same data as we did.